futurasistemas13/mktlib/README.md

+# Marketplace Library
+PHP library to communicate with marketplaces installable with composer

-# mktlib
+# How to install
-Biblioteca desenvolvida em PHP para integração com marketplaces
+> composer install futuralibs/mktlib